Nyasita/bioconductor-training/README.md

 ### New lessons

-If you are interested in contributing new lessons or Carpentry modules, feel free to get in touch with the teaching committee via slack of the google group (see below).
+If you are interested in contributing new lessons or Carpentry modules, feel free to get in touch with the teaching committee via Zulip or the google group (see below).
 We would be happy to discuss and/or contribute to anything related to the lesson design, general help with the long-term maintenance, dissemination of the lesson, or any help/topic you can think of.